 Attorney General and Reporter State of Tennessee P.O.
 Box 20207 Nashville, Tennessee 37272 Attention: Attorney General and a copy to the COPA Monitor, addressed as follows:

-Larry L. Fitzgerald 6689 Hastings Lane Franklin, Tennessee 37069
+Larry L. Fitzgerald 6689 Hastings Lane Franklin, Tennessee 37069 with a copy to:

 If to a COPA Party, addressed as follows: